swiftlang/swift-evolution/proposals/NNNN-synthesize-equatable-hashable.md

 In general, we propose that a type synthesize conformance to `Equatable`/`Hashable` if all of its members are `Equatable`/`Hashable`.
-We describe the specific conditions under which these conformances are synthesize below, followed by the details of how the conformance requirements are implemented.
+We describe the specific conditions under which these conformances are synthesized below, followed by the details of how the conformance requirements are implemented.